TobiasBeck/Lern-Atelier-1/Lernperiode-2.md

 # Tagesreflexion:
 **24.10.2025**
-- Was habe ich gut gemacht.
+- Was habe ich gut gemacht:
-- was kann ich noch verbessern.
+- was kann ich noch verbessern:
-- was ist mir nicht so leicht gegangen.
+- was ist mir nicht so leicht gegangen:

 # Feinplanung: